 All tyres, including spares, must be inspected routinely to

 Do this at least once a month.
 Regular inspections for wear indicators become more important the longer a tyre is in service.

 If damage is suspected or found, Continental recommends that you have the fit and condition of your tyres checked by professionals.
 Make the most of their expert advice during the consultation to determine if your existing tyres can remain fitted and on the road or if a repair or replacement is required.
 It may be that you need new tyres fitted for greater safety when driving.

 For additional safety, check the tyre on your spare wheel at the same time.

-This routine inspection should occur whether or not the vehicle is equipped with a tyre pressure monitoring system (TPMS).
+This routine inspection should occur regardless of whether or not your vehicle is equipped with the Tyre Pressure Monitoring System (TPMS).

 Drivers are strongly encouraged to be aware of the visual condition of their tyres.
 This includes checking the tread and sidewall for signs of punctures, bulges and wear.
 Also, be alert for any change in dynamic performance while driving on the road.
 The result of sub-optimal tyre condition could reveal itself as:

 Pay attention to wheel and tyre performance as you drive in real-world conditions – be the road wet or dry, sealed or unsealed – and at varying speeds.
 If you notice any changes, they could be an indicator that you need to immediately repair or replace one or more tyres to prevent tyre disablement.
 Your observations could help prevent a flat tyre or even a blowout.

 Remember: inspect for tyre wear and damage regularly before you drive.

 It only takes a few minutes to check for tyre damage and help ensure top performance and safety.